 A site approval election is not required when the site was specifically identified in an election at which an additional levy or the issuance of bonds was approved for the purchase of the site.

 Legal Reference: 20-6-621 M.C.A.
-Selection of School Sites, Approval Election Cross References: Policy History: Adopted On: Revised On: 5.12.2020
+Selection of School Sites, Approval Election Cross References: Policy History: Adopted on: Revised on: Reviewed on: 5.12.2020 3.4.2025